du-chenghu/USC-PFN/README.md

 ---
 ## Todo
 **The `test code` has been released, the `training code` will be released soon.**

-- [ ] Release the ground truth of the garment parsing and human parsing for two public benchmarks (VITON-HD and DressesCode) used in the paper
+- [ ] Release the training script for VITON dataset.
 - [ ] Release the pretrained model and the inference script for VITON dataset.
-- [ ] Release the training script for VITON dataset.
-- [x] Release the training/testing scripts for 1024-resolution on VITON-HD and DressCode datasets.
+- [x] [2023-9-23] Release the testing scripts for VITON dataset.
 ---

 ## Our Environment